Free Vocal Range Calculator

 How to Get the Most Accurate Results

-Use a Good Microphone
+Use a Quality Microphone

 Minimize Background Noise

-Warm Up First
+Warm Up Your Voice

-Sustain a Steady Note
+Sustain Steady Notes

 Understanding Your Results